telstra-digital/pulp-svr4/README.md

 pulp-svr4
 =========

-A pulp plugin for SVR4 packages
+A pulp plug-in for SVR4 packages